Steve Hampton's on-line guide to

 - LAZULI BUNTING -Rayhouse Road; Cache Creek Settling Basin.

-- BLUE GROSBEAK -any weedy fields in or within a mile of the Yolo Bypass; common in Cache Creek Settling Basin; Yolo Bypass Wildlife Area, especially near the levee, is a good spot; Davis Wastewater Treatment Plant.
+- BLUE GROSBEAK -any weedy fields in or within a mile of the Yolo Bypass, especially near riparian corridors and green corn; reliable at Cache Creek Settling Basin, Yolo Bypass Wildlife Area near the levee, Sacramento Bypass.

 - VESPER SPARROW -in the vicinity of the bend of hwy 128 a few miles west of Winters, often adjacent to young orchards, in winter; please report them if you see them; beware of Savannah and other sparrows mixed in.